 A lack of parity in the Premier League might create a ceiling for a lot of teams, but that doesn’t mean we should ignore current success.

 Being good right now is worth something.
-It brings European football, wealth and better players, which all impact the size of a club.
+It brings European football, wealth and better players.
+The club’s reputation and brand recognition increase worldwide.

 Mix Of Factors